linh672/Sarah-v1/README.md

 - **Speech Recognition**: Sarah_v0 listens to your voice commands and processes them in real-time.
 - **Text-to-Speech**: Sarah responds to you with a human-like voice, making it feel more natural and interactive.
 - **Weather Forecasts**: Ask Sarah about the weather, and she'll provide accurate forecasts for cities around the world.
-- **Date Information**: Sarah can tell you today's date and provide detailed date-related information.
+- **Date & Time Information**: Sarah can tell you today's date and the current time.
+- **Joke Telling**: Feeling down or just need a laugh?
+Ask Sarah to tell you a joke.
 - **Goodbye Command**: When you're done, simply say "goodbye" to end the conversation.

 ## Installation